Meet Our Company…

 Dmae Roberts has been the executive producer of MediaRites since 1991 and has managed numerous projects.
-Her Peabody-winning documentary Mei Mei, a Daughter’s Song is a harrowing account of her mother’s childhood in Taiwan during WWII.
-Last year MediaRites adapted this radio documentary into a film.
+Her Peabody-winning documentary Mei Mei, a Daughter’s Song is a harrowing account of her mother’s childhood in Taiwan during WWII, adapted into a film in 2014.
 Roberts and MediaRites won another Peabody-award for the eight-hour Crossing East, the first Asian American history series on public radio.
 Roberts received the Dr. Suzanne Ahn Civil Rights and Social Justice award from the Asian American Journalists Association and was selected as a United States Artists (USA) Fellow.
-As a theatre artist, she has won two Drammys, one for her acting and one for her play Picasso In The Back Seat which also won the Oregon Book Award in 1996.
+As a theatre artist, she has won two Drammys, one for her acting and one for her play Picasso In The Back Seat, which also won the Oregon Book Award in 1996.
 She has has performed in and produced dozens of stage plays in her career on Portland stages including the IFCC, Artists Repertory Theatre, OSF-Portland and Tygres Heart Shakespeare Company.
 She will be featured in Artists Rep’s production of Caught in October 2017.

-Jennifer Seung Hancock is a performing artist, creator, and an arts advocate.
+Jennifer Seung Hancock (producing ensemble) is a performing artist, creator, and an arts advocate.
 After earning her B.A. in arts management and dance, she moved to Portland for an internship with Disjecta Contemporary Art Center.
-Currently, she works at NW Dance Project as an Administrative Assistant and Coho Productions as their box office assistant and bookkeeper.
+Currently, she works at NW Dance Project as an Administrative Assistant and Coho Productions as their box office assistant and financial associate.

 Featured Artists 2016